All posts

 Every AI crawler in this report exists because AI companies need fresh, structured web data to power their models and search products.
 At WebSearchAPI.ai, we sit on the other side of this equation — providing developers and AI agents with a clean, fast, and affordable way to access real-time web data without running their own crawlers.

-Here's why this matters in the context of April's trends:
+Here's why this matters in the context of May's trends:

 • The crawler landscape is fragmenting faster than it's consolidating.
-With Apple now #5, ByteDance running two crawlers, Anthropic split into ClaudeBot and Claude-SearchBot, and the top-five concentration falling to 74.3%, the complexity of managing web data access is growing each month.
+With ByteDance's Bytespider now #4, Applebot reversing, Anthropic leading the search tier, and top-five concentration falling to 69.5%, the complexity of managing web data access grows every month.
 WebSearchAPI.ai handles the retrieval layer so you can focus on your application logic.

 • Sub-second latency, 99.9% uptime, and structured responses mean your AI applications get the data they need without the infrastructure headaches that come with managing crawler fleets.

-If the data in this report tells you anything, it's that the volume and complexity of AI web crawling is only accelerating — and the balance has now decisively shifted toward dedicated training.
+If the data in this report tells you anything, it's that the volume and complexity of AI web crawling is only accelerating — and the balance is now tilting toward real-time retrieval.
 WebSearchAPI.ai is purpose-built for developers who want to harness that web intelligence without becoming a crawling operation themselves.
 Learn more about what a web search API can do for your stack.

 Frequently Asked Questions